MicrosoftDocs/sql-docs/docs/relational-databases/statistics/statistics.md

  There are three options that you can set that affect when and how statistics are created and updated.
 These options are set at the database level only.

 #### AUTO_CREATE_STATISTICS Option
- When the automatic create statistics option, [AUTO_CREATE_STATISTICS](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_create_statistics), is on, the Query Optimizer creates statistics on individual columns in the query predicate, as necessary, to improve cardinality estimates for the query plan.
+ When the automatic create statistics option, [AUTO_CREATE_STATISTICS](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_create_statistics) is ON, the Query Optimizer creates statistics on individual columns in the query predicate, as necessary, to improve cardinality estimates for the query plan.
 These single-column statistics are created on columns that do not already have a [histogram](#histogram) in an existing statistics object.
 The AUTO_CREATE_STATISTICS option does not determine whether statistics get created for indexes.
 This option also does not generate filtered statistics.
 It applies strictly to single-column statistics for the full table.

  When the Query Optimizer creates statistics as a result of using the AUTO_CREATE_STATISTICS option, the statistics name starts with `_WA`.
 You can use the following query to determine if the Query Optimizer has created statistics for a query predicate column.